decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 1. Follow the [GitLab docs](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile) to add your Netlify CMS instance as an OAuth application.
 For the **Redirect URI**, enter `https://api.netlify.com/auth/done`, and check the box for `api` scope.
 2. Follow the [Netlify
    docs](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider) to add your new GitLab Application ID and Secret to your Netlify site dashboard.
-2. In your repository, add the following lines to your `config.yml` file:
+2. In your repository, add the following lines to your Netlify CMS `config.yml` file:

     ```yaml
     backend: